duranserkan/DRN-Project/README.md

 * Improve your odds
 * Make reasonable assumptions
 ### Personal Management
-* Focus on good thoughts
+* Be kind and focus on good thoughts
 * Be persistent and pay attention to details
 * Be good to yourself
 * Don't compromise your integrity
 * You can only expand yourself as your environment allows.
 Don't hesitate to change it when necessary
 * You are not a tree.
-You can always walk away
+You can always walk away.
+Don't stay in hostile or harmful environment.
+* "Never attribute to malice that which is adequately explained by stupidity." - Hanlon's razor

 ## About Design, Architecture and Microservices
 * [Chris Patterson's Great Article - Software Architect for Life](http://blog.phatboyg.com/2017/03/08/software-architect-for-life.html)